phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 We can now run our `builder` binary using the following command:

 ```
-cargo run --package disk_image --bin builder
+cargo run --package bootimage --bin builder
 ```

-The `--package disk_image` argument is optional when you run the command from within the `disk_image` directory.
+The `--package bootimage` argument is optional when you run the command from within the `bootimage` directory.
 After running the command, you should see the `bootimage-*` files in your `target/x86_64-blog_os/debug` folder.

 To pass additional arguments to the `builder` executable, you have to pass them after a special separator argument `--`, otherwise they are interpreted by the `cargo run` command.
 As an example, you have to run the following command to build the kernel in release mode:

 ```
-cargo run --package disk_image --bin builder -- --release
+cargo run --package bootimage --bin builder -- --release
 ```

 Without the additional `--` argument, only the `builder` executable is built in release mode, not the kernel.
 To verify that the `--release` argument worked, you can verify that the kernel executable and the disk image files are available in the `target/x86_64-blog_os/release` folder.